EIGRP Metric K Values Explained with Examples

 EIGRP Metric Calculation Formula

-EIGRP uses five components in the metric calculation formula.
-If all five components are enabled, it uses the following formula to produce a single 32 bits metric.
+If all five components are enabled, it uses the following formula to produce a single 32-bit metric.

-As mentioned earlier, by default Load, Reliability, and MTU are disabled.
+As mentioned earlier, Load, Reliability, and MTU are disabled by default.
 If a component is disabled, EIGRP does not use its value in the formula.
-If we exclude the disabled components, the above-listed formula changes into the following formula.
+If the disabled components are excluded, the above formula becomes:

-Cisco uses following the configuration values for Bandwidth and Delay.
+Cisco uses the following default configuration values for Bandwidth and Delay.

 Bandwidth = 107/ least bandwidth of the route [Lowest bandwidth from all interfaces between source and destination.]